San Bernardino International Airport Authority

 - Applicable Federal, State, and local laws, regulatory codes, ordinances, and procedures relevant to assigned area of responsibility.

 - Basic mathematics.

 - Safe driving rules and practices.

 - English usage, spelling, vocabulary, grammar, and punctuation.

 - Techniques for providing a high level of customer service by effectively dealing with the public, vendors, contractors, and agency staff.

-- Operate fueling equipment.
+- Operate specialized construction maintenance and repair equipment.